QMSTR/web/content/blog/qmstr-newsletter-2.md

 is able to store structured and less structured project metadata, and allows reporters to perform queries of the project metadata.
-This will become especially important once the compliance metadata of multiple software bilds will be aggregated into a complete overview of a whole system image or software distribution.
+This will become especially important once the compliance metadata of multiple software builds will be aggregated into a complete overview of a whole system image or software distribution.

 Identifying compliance input data for system dependencies will be implemented using the `apt` package management  of the reference system.
-This may require a knowledge base for software artifacts in the long run, especially since the aim is to support other operating systems than Linux.
+This may require a knowledge base for software artefacts in the long run, especially since the aim is to support other operating systems than Linux.